outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - lack of exclusive component alignment (between 'character string' structure and 'input' structure, where 'character string' structure also aligns with 'function' structure)
       - that input doesnt contain instructional characters
         - lack of typical input validation in the form of variable value limits
-    - lack of differentiation between components that should be different
+    - lack of differentiation between components that should be different by definition
       - that one problem space component (input) cant be adjacently converted into another (function) bc of definition violation
     - lack of enforced structural requirement (sequence)
       - that input strings should be convertible into instructions without first being processed by a function